MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Task1:
 -------------------------
-a.
-Make the following vector: 45,5,12,10
+* Make the following vector: 45,5,12,10

-b.
-What happens with the following commands?
+* What happens with the following commands?
   - c(1:100)
   - c(50:2)
 <details>
-  <summary> T1: Generate a vector containing the 50 first odd numbers</summary>
+  <summary> *: Generate a vector containing the 50 first odd numbers</summary>
    A1:

 ```{r}